 What else can chocolate syrup or sauce be used for?

-Chocolate syrup and sauces can be used in so many ways, from chocolate milk, drizzled on ice cream, brownies, or cookies, to delicious milkshakes, as a dip for pretzels or fruit, even as a syrup for pancakes or waffles.
+Chocolate syrup is such a versatile ingredient, making it the perfect item to always have on hand in your refrigerator or pantry.
+It can be used in so many ways, from chocolate milk, to an ice cream/brownies/cookie/fruit topping, milkshakes, as a dip for pretzels, fruit, or poundcake (think fondue).
+It’s even delicious for breakfast as a syrup for pancakes or waffles.

 Why Trust The Spruce Eats?

 Karen Resta is a freelance writer and former pastry chef who covers food and drinks for The Spruce Eats.
 She specializes in food culture and history, cooking, pastries, and restaurants.
 She's traveled to Budapest, Kyiv, and Paris during their Fashion Weeks as a photographer and writer, always finding the best authentic pastries along the way.
 She now spends a lot of her free time baking at home and recommends quality within your given budget.